Thanks to Lemon and Inbal for suggesting our Baby Name of the Day.

 It all tracks with Mrs. Hamilton’s story.
 She was born in 1757.

-- The daughter on The Wild Thornberrys, which ran from 1998 through 2004.
+- The daughter on animated series The Wild Thornberrys, which ran from 1998 through 2004, is named Eliza.
 She can talk to the animals, which brings to mind another Rex Harrison role: Doctor Dolittle.

-- A handful of actresses, like Buffy the Vampire Slayer alum Dushku, Scrubs’ Coupe, and The 100’s Taylor and pop singer Doolittle (born Caird).
+- A handful of actors, like Buffy the Vampire Slayer alum Dushku, Scrubs’ Coupe, and The 100’s Taylor boosted the name.
+Plus there’s pop singer Eliza Doolittle -born Caird.

 - In 2004, a young Lindsay Lohan starred in Confessions of a Teenage Drama Queen.
-She plays Lola, who is cast as Eliza in an updated version of My Fair Lady.
+She played Lola, who is cast as Eliza in an updated version of My Fair Lady.

 I love the name Eliza.
 It is the name of my second daughter (my other daughters are Evelyn and Edyth).
 I know when I first brought her home, there was so much confusion as to pronunciation if a stranger saw it written and confusion on spelling if I was saying it to them.
 I pronounced it “ah-Lye-za” at the beginning but got so sick of people spelling it with an A that I now pronounce it “ee-Lye-za.”
 I first read the name in Pride and Prejudice when Caroline Bingley calls Elizabeth “Miss Eliza Bennett.”
 Miss Eliza sounded so sweet to me!
 My daughter fits this name perfectly.
 She is sweet but also spunky.
 She is outgoing and social but is also sensitive.
 I think those qualities are perfectly summed up in the name Eliza.
 It is sweet with a little zing!